 SafeCare® is a evidence-based parenting program for families with children 0 to 5.
-Our mission is that all parents can provide a nurturing, safe, and healthy home environment.

 We focus on three key factors that are universally important for all families: improving the relationship between parents and their children and keeping homes safe and children healthy.

-Over 30 years of scientific research and 60 studies support SafeCare’s effectiveness at improving positive parenting skills and at reducing and preventing abuse and neglect.
+Over 30 years of scientific research and numerous studies support SafeCare’s effectiveness at improving positive parenting skills and at reducing and preventing abuse and neglect.
 Our home within the Mark Chaffin Center for Healthy Development supports our commitment to understand how to improve the lives of all children, everywhere.
 To read more about our research, click here.

 The National SafeCare Training and Research Center (NSTRC) provides training and support for systems and agencies around the world to adopt SafeCare and deliver it to families.
 Our Center was established in 2007 with funding from the Doris Duke Charitable Foundation at Georgia State University.